Student Employment

 • Ability to communicate effectively, verbally, and in writing

-• Ability to prioritize, work independently and mange time effectively
+• Ability to prioritize, work independently and manage time effectively

 • Ability to identify issues and provide solutions

-• Basic understanding of Microsoft Excel, Word, and the Internet
+• Basic understanding of Microsoft Excel, Word, Computers, and printers

 • Ability to handle sensitive matters in a professional manner.